rakutentech/engineering-blog/content/post/graceful-k8s-delpoyments/index.md

 date: 2021-07-15
 hero: /images/rolling-waves.jpg
 excerpt: |
   Kubernetes enables us to operate robust systems at scale.
-However, it is not perfect and in edge cases k8s may behave in unexpected ways.
+However, it is not perfect and in edge cases Kubernetes may behave in unexpected ways.
 authors:
   - Manish Yadav
   - Oscar Garcia